 Mar 2026

 All 10 complaints closed.
 Promotion still withheld.
-Six FOIA requests filed.
+Seventeen FOIA/PA requests filed.

 May 11, 2026

-624(d)(5) hard deadline.
-No extension mechanism.
-After this date, record correction may be required.
+624(d)(5) delay authority expires.
+After this date, continued delay lacks statutory basis; record correction may be required.

 Agency Non-Compliance